When it’s time to do your schoolwork, do you suddenly come up with all kinds of reasons for why you’ll do it later?

-But these negative beliefs are holding you back and can actually contribute to getting bad grades.
+But these negative beliefs will hold you back and will contribute to you getting bad grades.

 When you begin to focus more on the learning process instead of what grades you want to get, ironically you’ll start to get better grades.

 There will always be things you would rather do than schoolwork.

 But it all comes down to the question of what you want now versus what you want most.